mattbierner/hamt/README.md

 scripting language like Javascript.
 And this HAMT implementation actually uses more memory than hashtrie.

-The big exception is fold operations, which HAMT is significantly faster than hashtrie.
+The big exception is fold operations, for which HAMT is significantly faster than hashtrie.
 HAMT index nodes are stored in a dense array, while hashtrie's sparse arrays have [a lot of overhead for folds][http://jsperf.com/sparse-array-reduce-overhead].